-Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg and a Licence en Droit from the University of Orléans.
+Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg.

-In your final year back in Birmingham, you study the compulsory Law of Trusts and Equity, French language modules and a dissertation.
-You also choose 60 credits of options in the Law School.
+In your final year back in Birmingham, you will study French Language and will have an option to take a module from the Department of Modern Languages or the Law dissertation.
+You will also choose 80 credits of options available in the Law School.

 - Typical offer: